 This self-guided course presents basic concepts underlying AI/ML as applied to health care data.
-NOTE: in Fall 2023 interactive office hours via Zoom are being offered with the course developers to answer question and review materials as needed.
+NOTE: Enrollment starts Oct2, Kick-Off on Oct 19th.
+In Fall 2023 interactive office hours via Zoom are being offered with the course developers to answer question and review materials as needed.
 The launch date is Oct.
 19 with an orientation session about the course, tentative calendar, pre-training survey, questions and answers about the course.

 The course content is organized as a series of self-contained python notebooks, each with an accompanying recorded tutorial and example datasets.
 The notebooks provide a written narrative of the python libraries that are used to clean/build training sets, define AI model architecture, and evaluate model performance.
 Help sessions with some live presentations will also be provided.